ovh/docs/pages/public_cloud/public_cloud_network_services/configuration-05-create-share-private-network-between-projects/guide.en-ca.md

 ---
-title: Network - How to share a private network between 2 Public Cloud projects
+title: How to share a private network between 2 Public Cloud projects
 excerpt: Find out how to share a private network between two OVHcloud Public Cloud projects
 updated: 2024-07-31
 ---